MrWormsy/MissyMessagingNetwork/README.md

 # RMIChatProject

-AIM : Build a decentralized chatting system
+AIM : Build a decentralized chat over the internet using Java

 Join a conversation

 Quit a conversation
-Show a conversation on different set of panels

 Invite friend to join an existing conversation